ibm-cloud-docs/vpc/vpn-ts-vpn-client-hangs.md

 {: tsCauses}

 * A firewall is blocking the VPN server protocol traffic.
-* Your VPN client certificate expired.
+* Your VPN client certificate is expired.
 * The Certificate Revocation List (CRL) is outdated.

 Follow these steps to resolve this issue:
 {: tsResolve}